"One of the most capable, daring and interesting musicians of these days”- Peter Cossé

 It is a testament to Scherbakov’s superb pianism that Gramophone, the leading English-language classical recording magazine, wrote that his “keyboard facility, his pinpoint articulation, his unerring sense of rhythmic drive and security, his weaving together of the many layers and voices and his sense of colour and phrasing are all a joy to listen to”.

 2020 will be the Beethoven year marking the composer’s 250th anniversary.
 In 2016 Scherbakov opened the Beethoven Festival in Bonn with the “Eroica” program and was re-invited by the Festival and its Artistic Director Niki Wagner to perform Symphonies Nos.
 1, 3, 7 and 8 in two solo recitals in September 2020.
-He will also perform the complete cycle of all nine Symphonies at the Granada Festival in summer 2020.
+He will also perform the complete cycle of 32 Sonatas in Zurich during the 2019/20 concert season.

 The present program aims a realization of the unique project – a historically correct combination of the two cycles of Transcendental Studies by F. Liszt and S. Lyapunov

 The name of Franz Liszt stands for the quintessential in artistry: supernatural, exorbitant, transcendental.
 His universal vision, aesthetic ideals and gigantic pianistic prowess has ever served for generations of pianists as a symbol of the ultimate Romantic superhero, capable of bringing audiences to trance.